 Savor the balsamic glaze as gravy.
 Gravy and glaze will keep the meat nice and moist.

-Can You Shred Pork Loin?
-Does Pork Loin Work For Pulled Pork?
+Can You Shred it?
+Does it Work for Pulled Pork?

 I prefer to use a pork shoulder for pulled pork, but you can use pork loin.
 It will require a longer cook time to get it to shred.
 You can check out my Instant Pot Pulled Pork recipe here.